A Clinical Study for People with Cystic Fibrosis (CF)

 By providing CFTR mRNA to individuals with CF who are missing this protein, the therapy aims to address the underlying cause of the disease, potentially improving CFTR protein function in the lungs rather than just managing symptoms.

-How the Study Medicine is Given
+How the Clinical Study Medicine is Given

 1 Screening